30+ (Mostly FREE) Online Learning Resources, Apps, and Games for Kids

 Virtual Learning for Kids of All Ages

-Many of the world's largest and best museums have closed to encourage social distancing.
-You can tour the collections of more than 1,200 museums online through the Google Arts and Culture catalog.
+Google Arts and Culture allows children to access world-renowned museums from home.
+You can tour the collections of more than 1,200 museums online through its catalog.
 Start with its top 10 virtual museum tour list, or just browse through the online catalog for top children's museums, or favorite periods or artist.
 Arts history hour, anyone?
 FREE

 Khan Academy is always free and provides high-quality content for kids (and adults) of all ages.
 Make sure to check out Khan Kids for the littlest of learners.
 FREE